• Skip to primary navigation

 Instructions

-• In a medium to large saucepan cook the onion in the olive oil over a low heat, stirring occasionally, for 15 minutes, until soft and caramelised.
+• Heat the olive oil in a large saucepan and cook the onion over a low heat, covered, for 15 minutes.
+Stir occasionally until soft and caramelised.

-• Raise the heat slightly, cover with a lid and cook for 10 minutes.
+• Add the garlic, celery, carrot, and butternut squash, cover with a lid and cook for 10 minutes until the vegetables are starting to soften.

 • Serve with pasta and fresh parsley sprinkled over the top.